 While you may repair the engine, these boats require maintenance and upkeep when it comes to the seats.
 Many marine technicians even become gelcoat and fiberglass repair experts.
 In this realm, you’ll be working on maintaining and restoring the exterior appearance of a vessel.

 As you can see, there are many ways to break into the marine service industry.
 It’s not always about repairing the engine, either.
 From gelcoat repair to air conditioning repair to plumbing maintenance, there are many ways you’ll be tested if you’re in the industry.

 Depending on the size of the marine service center you work for, you may assume the role of an area specialist, a parts manager, or a technician with a wide variety of duties inside and outside of the vessel.

-Much like today’s automotive service centers, marine service employers are searching the seven seas for skilled technicians that have already completed two-year post-secondary training for Marine Service Technology.
+Much like today’s automotive service centers, marine service employers are searching the seven seas for skilled technicians that have already completed 2-year post-secondary training for Marine Service Technology.

 Attending a marine service training school with certified instructors and accredited programs is the best way to float your name to the top of the list.
-You can learn more about Automotive Training Center’s Marine Service Technology program and the various positions available to you upon graduation here!
+You can learn more about Automotive Training Center’s Marine Mechanic school program and the various positions available to you upon graduation here!